glotzerlab/hoomd-rs/doc/src/examples.md

 > [!IMPORTANT]
 > You should build the interactive examples in the *native environment* for your
 > platform.
 Bevy claims support for WSL.
-One guide recommends that you instead
+One guide suggests that there are some problems
-> [cross compile for native Windows] in WSL.
-However, the *hoomd-rs* developers
+> with this and recommends that you instead [cross compile for native Windows] in WSL.
-> were unable to successfully use either method (GPU errors in WSL, and compile
+> Several the *hoomd-rs* developers have encountered problems with one or both
-> errors when cross-compiling `getrandom`). *See the browser application method
+> methods. *See the browser application method below for an alternative that does work
-> below for an alternative that does work in WSL*.
+> in WSL*.

 > [!NOTE]
 > These additional software dependencies are *only* needed to build examples